Advance Brain Health with Genomics & AI

 We develop next-generation imaging-based spatial omics technologies to map the spatial transcriptome in the healthy and diseased brain with unprecedented molecular resolution and precision.

-We leverage machine learning and artificial intelligence to uncover how RNA sequence encodes subcellular localization and how genetic variation disrupts its spatial organization.
+We leverage the emerging power of machine learning and artificial intelligence to uncover how RNA sequence encodes subcellular localization and how genetic variation disrupts its spatial organization.

 We use high-throughput biochemical approaches to identify the molecular mechanisms and signaling pathways that govern RNA localization and drive its mislocalization in disease.